 Watch your credit utilization

 Your credit score is made up of multiple factors, and a key part is your credit utilization.
 This is how much you use of your available credit, and experts recommend you keep your balance below 30 percent.
-If you find you’re approaching your credit limit, you may be better off spreading your bills over more than one card, or asking your credit card issuer for a credit limit increase.
+If you find you’re approaching your credit limit, you may be better off spreading your bills over more than one card or asking your credit card issuer for a credit limit increase.

-While it might sound counterintuitive, if you have a large balance on a high-interest card, or if your balance is more than 30 percent of your credit limit, you may want to consider transferring your balance to a low- or no-interest credit card.
-Many cards offer a 0 percent introductory annual percentage rate, which can be helpful if you’re trying to pay down debt.
+While it might sound counterintuitive, if you have a large balance on a high-interest card or your balance is more than 30 percent of your credit limit, you may want to consider transferring your balance to a low- or no-interest credit card.
+Many cards offer a zero-percent introductory annual percentage rate, which can be helpful if you’re trying to pay down debt.
 Just make sure you understand the terms, such as when the introductory rate period ends and what the new interest rate will be.